How can I leave a gift in my will?

 How will my gift be allocated?

 Legacy gifts typically benefit the Philharmonia Trust which secures the long-term future of the Orchestra and enables the Philharmonia to undertake special projects and initiatives.
-We do understand that you may wish to leave a gift in your Will to benefit specific areas of interest such as orchestral chair endowment or live concerts, recordings, tours of education projects.
+We do understand that you may wish to leave a gift in your Will to benefit specific areas of interest such as chair endowment or live concerts, recordings, tours or education projects.
 If you let us know how you would like your gift to be used, we will do our best to ensure that your wishes are carried out.

-...and I request the Philharmonia Trust, but without imposing any binding trust or legal obligation, to use the legacy for xxx
+Example wording: ...and I request the Philharmonia Trust, but without imposing any binding trust or legal obligation, to use the legacy for xxx

 Other helpful hints